chryz-hub/opensource-4-everyone/README.md

 # Contributing

 If you want to contribute to a project and make it better, your help is very welcome.
-Contributing is also a great way to learn more about social coding on Github, new technologies and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.
+Contributing is also a great way to learn more about social coding on Github, new technologies and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean Pull Request.

-### How to make a clean pull request
+### How to make a clean Pull Request

 Look for a project's contribution instructions.
 If you find any, then let's follow these steps.